Suite 5, Northpark Hospital, 135 Plenty Road, Bundoora VIC 3083Phone: 03 9466 8822

 Patients at risk of AMD — those over 50 with a family history, or those with known early AMD — should monitor their central vision regularly using an Amsler grid.
 If straight lines appear wavy or distorted, or if a new grey patch appears in central vision, urgent review is needed.

 For more information, visit our Medical Retina page or contact our rooms on 03 9466 8822.
-A referral from your GP or optometrist is required.
+A referral from your GP or optometrist is required to access Medicare rebates.

 Sudden change in vision?
 Seek urgent review.